Kramin42/TABscraper/README.md

 	pip install -r requirements.txt

 Also requires chromedriver installed and in the system PATH.
+See https://www.selenium.dev/documentation/en/webdriver/driver_requirements/.

 ### Running